 Each summer, our staff hosts a range of book discussions.
 The books span a variety of topics, and the literature provides a great starting point for conversations that extend well beyond the text.
-Our 2017 books were as follows:
+Our 2018 books are as follows:

 In Marilynne Robinson’s Gilead, we find ourselves reading a letter by Reverend John Ames to his son as Ames grows old.
 Ames details stories from multiple generations, writing of both the ordinary and the extraordinary: stumbling on a couple drenched by the rain one day or writing a sermon during the peak of the Spanish Influenza.
 In many ways, the letter is really a celebration of, or a love letter to, life.
 Indeed, it seems Ames’ spirituality shines through most when he gushes about the beauty of life, and an ordinary moment is given celestial weight.
 He simultaneously challenges the reader on basic life values as well—making us ask about the nature of religion, war, love, family, sin, and death as Ames is faced with his past and imminent mortality.
 Winner of the 2005 Pulitzer Prize, Gilead is a moving novel that reveals and brings into question the foundations of modern American Christian life.